chilio/laravel-dusk-ci/README.md

 This is **complete** test suite for **Laravel 5.5** with **Dusk browser tests** enabled on **docker executor runner** in **gitlab**.

-You can easily use this for testing purposes in **gitlab ci environments**.
+You are encouraged to use this for testing purposes in **gitlab ci environments**.

 ### **What's included?**